-It was two years ago when Connecticut’s United Ways first introduced ALICE in our state.
-ALICE is a United Way acronym for Asset Limited, Income Constrained, Employed – hard working people who still struggle to make ends meet.
-Ever since, United Ways have been working to “put a face on ALICE” and to lead efforts to help ALICE families achieve financial security in our communities.
-We are gratified by the response to ALICE, including from many community leaders like you.
+It was four years ago when Connecticut’s United Ways first introduced ALICE in our state.
+ALICE is an acronym for Asset Limited, Income Constrained, Employed – hard working people who still struggle to make ends meet.
+Since the release of Connecticut United Ways first ALICE Report, we have been working to “put a face on ALICE” and to lead efforts to help ALICE families achieve financial security in our communities.

-A new ALICE Update Report, soon to be released, indicates that 38 percent of households in Connecticut are on a financial tightrope – up slightly (3 percent) from the amount in the original ALICE Report.
-The new report calculates an updated “Household Survival Budget,” which amounts to $22,656 for single adults and $70,788 for two adults, an infant and a preschooler.
-The new ALICE report also takes a closer look at ALICE households along demographic lines, and documents trends impacting ALICE and other struggling households.
-The report invites fuller consideration of:
+The 2018 ALICE report, soon to be released, indicates that 40 percent of households in Connecticut are on a financial tightrope – up slightly (2 percent) from the 2016 ALICE Report.
+The new report calculates an updated “Household Survival Budget,” which amounts to $24,672 for single adults and $77,832 for two adults, an infant and a preschooler.
+The new ALICE report also takes a closer look at ALICE households along demographic lines, and documents trends impacting ALICE such as:

 - How technology is making some jobs obsolete and creating opportunities in other occupations;